Thank You For Submiting Feedback!

 Was there sufficient evidence to support the conviction of a horse trainer for conspiring to launder money through horse-racing operations, in violation of 18 U.S.C.S. § 1956(h)?

-The appellate court held that the evidence was insufficient to support the conviction of the defendant horse trainer for conspiring to launder money through horse-racing operations because it did not show that the trainer knowledge of the purpose to conceal the source or nature of illegal funds, even though a drug cartel used the overall horse-racing scheme to launder money.
-Testimony that another defendant received hundreds of thousands of dollars in cash proceeds from the sale of cocaine and that he repeatedly registered horses under various names was sufficient to show his knowledge.
+The court found that the evidence was insufficient to support the conviction of a horse trainer for conspiring to launder money through horse-racing operations, in violation of 18 U.S.C.S. § 1956(h), because it did not show the trainer knowledge of the purpose to conceal the source or nature of illegal funds, even though a drug cartel used the overall horse-racing scheme to launder money.
+The court held that the testimony that another defendant received hundreds of thousands of dollars in cash proceeds from the sale of cocaine and that he repeatedly registered horses under various names was sufficient to show his knowledge.
 The evidence was sufficient to convict the translator for a key subordinate in the conspiracy who could not speak English.
-Finally, it was error to instruct that the commingling of illegal proceeds with legitimate business funds "is" evidence of intent to conceal or disguise.
+Finally, the court held that it was error to instruct that the commingling of illegal proceeds with legitimate business funds "is" evidence of intent to conceal or disguise.